Rent film gear from local filmmakers.

 Get better: Elevate your anamorphic look

-- Great focus range – can focus from 2 meters up to infinity
+- GREAT FOCUS RANGE – focus from 2 meters to infinity

-- Very accurate focus markings – minimum focus from 2 meters up to infinity
+- ACCURATE FOCUS MARKINGS – from 2 meters up to infinity

 If you and the anamorphic already have had a previous encounter, and it seems like you’re ready to move on to that next phase.
 You’ll need to focus your time on a lens with a bit more advanced features, giving you just that cutting edge.
 Let’s have a look at some of your options.